worldline/ios-training/src/docs/swift/README.md

 <iframe width='100%' height="700px" src="https://www.jdoodle.com/embed/v0/3v1y"></iframe>

-Let's explore in the next section, one of the most amazing features of Swift: null safety.
+Let's explore in the next section, one of the most amazing features of Swift which is *optionals*.

-## Null safety
+## Optionals (aka.
+Null safety)

-In a nutshell, null safety is a compiler feature that allows you to avoid the infamous *Null pointer exception* or *npe*.
+In a nutshell, optionals is a compiler feature that allows you to avoid the infamous *Null pointer exception* or *npe*.
 The Swift compiler provides null safety and reports errors and warning when we manipulate nullable (also called optional) values.
 Here is a list of null safety features provided by swift:

 ::: tip
 In Swift, the null value is called `nil`